 Top tip: Take some time to explore the whitewashed villages, high in the hills of Andalucia.
 Up here the views are magnificent and it’s a joy to wander the quaint (though sometimes steep!) streets.

-Best for… Bargain family beach breaks
+The best September holiday for… Bargain family beach breaks

 Greece can be great value at any time of year, but September really sees some great bargains.
 The summer crowds are long-gone so the beaches are quieter, and hotels (which are entering the low season) are going out of their way to attract new guests.